-Neely began his formal exploration of atmospheric science at the North Carolina School of Science and Math (NCSSM) where he worked at the Duke Forest Free Air Carbon Experiment looking at the impact of elevated levels of CO2 on the primary production of pine trees.
+Neely began his formal exploration of atmospheric science at the North Carolina School of Science and Math (NCSSM) where he worked at the Duke Forest Free Air Carbon Experiment, looking at the impact of elevated levels of carbon dioxide on the primary production of pine trees.
 In 2005, he graduated from NCSSM and was awarded a Park Scholarship to attend North Carolina State University (NC State) to study Physics.
-While at NC State Neely began his first work in the use of electromagnetic radiation to explore the natural world through several undergraduate research projects involving the use of Raman spectroscopy.
+While at NC State, Neely began his first work in the use of electromagnetic radiation to explore the natural world through several undergraduate research projects involving the use of Raman spectroscopy.

-In 2008, Neely graduated summa cum laude from NC State and moved to Boulder permanently to attend graduate school at the in the department of Atmospheric and Oceanic Science at the University of Colorado NOAA/ESRL-CIRES Graduate Fellow.
-During his time in Boulder, Neely worked with scientists across the world as explored the variability of stratospheric aerosol with lidar and global climate models.
+In 2008, Neely graduated summa cum laude from NC State and moved to Boulder permanently to attend graduate school in the department of Atmospheric and Oceanic Science at the University of Colorado NOAA/ESRL-CIRES Graduate Fellow.
+During his time in Boulder, Neely worked with scientists across the world and explored the variability of stratospheric aerosol with lidar and global climate models.

-Most significantly, his graduate work involved construction of the 'Cloud, Aerosol Polarisation and Backscatter Lidar' (CAPABL) and Neely's involvement in the Integrated Characterization of Energy, Clouds, Atmospheric state, and Precipitation at Summit (ICECAPS) project.
-This initial work in the use of polarisation to improve measure horizontally oriented ice crystals and improve the estimate of cloud phase led to Neely's current research in the use of polarised lidar and radar to investigate cloud microphysics.
+Most significantly, his graduate work involved the construction of the 'Cloud, Aerosol Polarisation and Backscatter Lidar' (CAPABL) and Neely's involvement in the Integrated Characterization of Energy, Clouds, Atmospheric state, and Precipitation at Summit (ICECAPS) project.
+This initial work in the use of polarisation to enable the measurement of horizontally oriented ice crystals and improve the estimate of cloud phase led to Neely's current research in the use of polarised lidar and radar to investigate cloud microphysics and biodiveristy.

-After completing his M. Sci in 2010 and PhD in 2012, Neely moved across Boulder to work as a Post-Doctoral Fellow in the National Center for Atmosoheric Research's (NCAR) prestigious Advanced Study Program.
+After completing his MSci in 2010 and PhD in 2012, Neely moved across Boulder to work as a Post-Doctoral Fellow in the National Center for Atmospheric Research's (NCAR) prestigious Advanced Study Program.
 During his time at NCAR, Neely was hosted by the Atmospheric Chemistry Division (Now known as ACOM).
-While there, Neely continued both his development of active remote sensing technology through his involvement with the ICECAPS project and the awarding of a grant to build a high resolution polarized Raman lidar (see below).
+While there, Neely continued both his development of active remote sensing technology through his involvement with the ICECAPS project and the awarding of a grant to build a high-resolution polarized Raman lidar (see below).
 Neely also used to state-of-the-art climate models to continue his exploration of volcanoes, stratospheric aerosol and climate variability.